U.S. drones fly over Benghazi; cause airport to shut

 "For sure we will need the Americans for their logistical and technical support and expertise, and we will ask them for it when the time comes.
 But for now we need to try to do it ourselves."

-Airport manager Taba Mohammed said the closure ran for about 10 hours from 2030 EDT.
+Airport manager Taba Mohammed said the closure ran for about 10 hours from 1:30 a.m.
+British time.
 U.S. officials said earlier a Marine Corps anti-terrorist squad was being sent into Libya to shore up security.

 "We have now reopened the air space.
 It was closed for routine security checks," Mohammed told Reuters.